 Defining Healthy Weight Loss Goals

 Experts say aiming to lose 5% to 10% of your weight in 6 months is a good goal.
-This slow and steady approach is more likely to lead to lasting success than quick weight loss4.
+This slow and steady approach is more likely to lead to lasting success than quick weight loss.
 Keeping a healthy weight boosts your physical health and improves your life quality.

 Importance of Body Mass Index (BMI) Assessment